bugcrowd/templates/submissions/description/insufficient_security_configurability/weak_two_fa_implementation/old_two_fa_code_is_not_invalidated_after_new_code_is_generated/template.md

-# Old 2FA Code is Not Invalidated After New Code is Generated

-## Overview of the Vulnerability

 Two Factor Authentication (2FA) adds an extra layer of security to user accounts by prompting them to enter a uniquely generated one-time password (OTP) after they have successfully inputted their username and password.
 An older 2FA code is not invalidated when a new code is generated in the application.
 This could allow an attacker to perform a replay attack.
 In this kind of attack, an attacker can use older unused 2FA codes to bypass the 2FA implementation of the application.

 ## Business Impact